pkardas/notes/books/refactoring.md

 development proceeds, those simple items aren't so simple anymore.
 This is one of the most important refactorings.
 Starting with simple wrapping value with the object, you can extend the class with additional behaviours.

-REPLACE TEMP WITH QUERY - using temporary variables allows to refer to the value while explaining its meaning and avoiding repeating the code that calculates it.
+REPLACE TEMP WITH QUERY - using temporary variables allows referring to the value while explaining its meaning and avoiding repeating the code that calculates it.
 But while using a variable is handy, it can often be worthwhile to go a step further and use a function instead, mostly when the variable needs to be calculated multiple times across the class.